gama-platform/gama-platform.github.io/website/blog/2022-05-10-coding-camp.md

 ---
 <!-- If "true" the post will be accessible only by direct link -->
 <!-- If you want to post it, remove the line below -->
-unlisted: true
+unlisted: false

-title: GAMA Coding camp 2021
+title: GAMA Coding camp 2022

 <!-- Author Part -->
 <!-- Update if you want to put your name, otherwise leave it to default -->